madbaron/mucoll-spack/README.md

 2. Add the returned version definition to the corresponding package file: [`packages/lcgeo/package.py`](packages/lcgeo/package.py)

 > NOTE: This repository only contains packages maintained by the Muon Collider collaboration.
-> If the version of interest is missing from Spack for an external package, the line with new version definition should be added to the package file in the corresponding repository.
+> If the version of interest is missing from Spack for some other package, the line with a new version definition should be added to the package file in the corresponding repository.
 > To see locations of other repositories: `spack repo list`

 ## Creating a new stack release